attack68/rateslib/docs/source/c_fx_smile.rst

    )

 The above *Smile* is initialised as a flat vol at 10%.
-In order to calibrate it we need to create the pricing instruments. *BrokerFlys (BFs)* are complicated *Instruments* with 4 options.
-Instead we will use the *Strangle* equivalents which adds the ATM delta price to the *BF* prices to yield 25delta and 10delta *Strangle* prices of 5.564 and 5.731 respectively. *Strangles* are slightly less complex and faster to calculate.
+In order to calibrate it we need to create the pricing instruments, given in the market prices data table.

 Since we are using multi-currency derivatives we will also need to setup an :class:`~rateslib.fx.FXForwards` framework.
-We will do this simultaneously.
+We will do this simultaneously using other prevailing market data.

 .. ipython:: python